lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 >
 > There was no distinction in that paper that had any practical significance.
 He was lucky to get it published at all but I'm very glad he did.
 I mean [Alonzo] Church had got the same result by other methods.

-Um, WTF??
+WTF?
 Well, Wilkes was 96 at the time of this interview, and himself a [notable computer pioneer](https://www.theguardian.com/technology/2010/nov/30/sir-maurice-wilkes-obituary), the father of the [EDSAC](https://www.tnmoc.org/edsac).
 In his bizarre answer we see perhaps his jealousy of Turing's iconic status.
-The two men clearly didn't get along.
+The two men clearly didn't get along!
 We also see Wilkes's lifelong disdain for theory: though the idea of coding machines as numbers anticipates the stored-program computer, Turing's work here is purely mathematical, having no engineering implications whatever.
+And despite Turing's interest in the engineering of actual computers, his attempts to get involved were repeatedly frustrated.

 And what about those remarks about Church?